 No housekeeping service is supplied during your stay at the retreat center, so only those you invite in will visit your room.

-Our retreat center includes indoor and patio seating for dining, as well as multiple indoor and outdoor spaces for writing.
+Our retreat centers typically includes indoor and outdoor seating for dining, multiple indoor and outdoor spaces for writing, as well as desks in their rooms.
+Please check your particular retreat location to confirm these details.

-Policy Revisions Because the situation with the COVID-19 virus is so unpredictable, what makes sense today may not make sense tomorrow.
+Policy Revisions Because the situation with the COVID-19 virus remains unpredictable, what makes sense today may not make sense tomorrow.
 We therefore reserve the right to change these policies without prior notice, to ensure the health and safety of our participants, our partners, and our communities.

-Our policy is designed to let you change your mind without requiring Michelle to lose the opportunity to work with another scholar.
+Our retreat cancellation policy is designed to let you change your mind about attending without requiring Michelle to lose the opportunity to work with another scholar.
 Specifically:

 If InkWell cancels or postpones a retreat: